pytest-dev/plugincompat/README.md

 ### run.py ###

-This script reads `index.txt` file and executes tests for each package in the current python interpreter and posting the results back to [heroku](heroku.com).
+This script reads `index.txt` file, executes tests for each package in the current python interpreter and posts results back to [heroku](heroku.com).

-We download the source package for each plugin and extract it into the current directory.
-We assume that plugins use [tox](http://tox.readthedocs.org/en/latest/) for testing; if a plugin doesn't have a `tox.ini` file, the script will generate a simple `tox.ini` that just tries to ensure the plugins installs cleanly.
+Then it downloads the source package for each plugin and extracts it into the current directory.
+It is assumed that plugins use [tox](http://tox.readthedocs.org/en/latest/) for testing; if a plugin doesn't have a `tox.ini` file, the script will generate a simple `tox.ini` that just tries to ensure the plugins installs cleanly.

-After all plugins are tested, we post the results to the web page.
+After all plugins are tested, results are posted to the web page.

-The script is configured by using two environment variables:
+The script is configured by two environment variables:

-`PYTEST_VERSION`: pytest version that will be passed to `tox` as a `--force-dep` parameter, ensuring that we test against the pytest version we want and not what is installed in the system.
+`PYTEST_VERSION`: pytest version that will be passed to `tox` as `--force-dep` parameter, ensuring that it is tested against that pytest version and not what is installed in the system.

 `PLUGS_SITE`: URL to post the results data to.
 Example of a payload:

 ```
 [
  {"name": "pytest-blockage",
   "version": "0.1",
   "env": "py33",
   "pytest": "2.5.2",
   "status": "ok",
   "output": "GLOB sdist-make: /home/travis/...",
   "description": "Disable network requests during a test run.",
  },
 ...
 ]
 ```